INDICATION

 • In patients with progressive symptoms of CRS or refractory CRS despite treatment, evaluate for evidence of HLH/MAS

-• All patients that received corticosteroids for CRS also received tocilizumab
+• Almost all patients who received corticosteroids for CRS also received tocilizumab

-ARs=adverse reactions; ARDS=acute respiratory distress syndrome; CAR=chimeric antigen receptor; CRS=cytokine release syndrome; HLH/MAS=hemophagocytic lymphohistiocytosis/macrophage activation syndrome; NT=neurologic toxicity.
+ARDS=acute respiratory distress syndrome; HLH/MAS=hemophagocytic lymphohistiocytosis/macrophage activation syndrome; NT=neurologic toxicity.

 Identify your